Spirik/GEM/README.md

   *Type*: `byte`
   *Units*: dots
   *Default*: `86`
   Offset from the left of the screen to the value of the associated with menu item variable (effectively the space left for the title of the menu item to be printed on screen).
-Suitable for 128x64 screen with other variables at their default values; 86 - maximum value for 128x64 screen.
+Suitable for 128x64 screen with other variables at their default values; 86 - recommended value for 128x64 screen.

 ![GEM customization](https://github.com/Spirik/GEM/wiki/images/customization.gif)

 > **Note:** carefully choose values of `menuItemsPerScreen`, `menuItemHeight`, `menuPageScreenTopOffset`, `menuValuesLeftOffset` in accordance to the actual size of your LCD screen.
 Default values of these options are suitable for 128x64 screens.
 But that is not the only possible option: the other combination of values you set may also be suitable - just calculate them correctly and see what works best for you.

+> **Note:** long title of the menu page `GEMPage` won't overflow to the new line in U8g2 version and will be truncated at the edge of the screen.

 For more details on customization see corresponding section of the [wiki](https://github.com/Spirik/GEM/wiki).